beatlevic/beatletech/_posts/2015-02-05-coursera-courses.markdown

 - [Bioinformatics Algorithms, Part 2](https://www.coursera.org/course/bioinformatics2)
 - [Probabilistic Graphical Models](https://www.coursera.org/course/pgm)

-Additionaly I'm looking forward to follow more courses specialized in the field of bioinformatics (e.g. genetics, biomedicine, evolution, neuroscience) and Data Science (mining datasets, pattern discovery, advanced statistics)
+Additionally I'm looking forward to follow more courses specialized in the field of bioinformatics (e.g. genetics, bio-medicine, evolution, neuroscience) and Data Science (mining datasets, pattern discovery, advanced statistics)

 Also want to finish Linear and Integer Programming, which I only completed 2/7 weeks and dropped due to time constraints of other overlapping courses.

+### Tips

+Not too many courses at once

+Find some friends => Study group => flow dock (ptegelaar, ncrombach)